dustinlacewell/jrpc/README.md

     2015-03-26 15:35:06-0700 [-] JRPCServerFactory starting on 9000
     2015-03-26 15:35:06-0700 [-] Starting factory <jrpc.factory.JRPCServerFactory object at 0x7f4144008790>

-To test that the server works we can use the include `rpc_call` utility which takes a method name and optionally positional and/or keyword arguments:
+To test that the server works we can use the included `jrpc` utility which takes a method name and optionally positional and/or keyword arguments:

-    $ ./rpc_call Add -a 5,10
+    $ jrpc Add -a 5,10
     15

-If any sort of exception is raised on the remote side `rpc_call` will display the exception information:
+If any sort of exception is raised on the remote side `jrpc` will display the exception information:

-    $ ./rpc_call Add -a 10,Foo
+    $ ./jrpc Add -a 10,Foo
     TypeError:unsupported operand type(s) for +: 'int' and 'unicode'